eyenikeyev/vm-network/README.md

 </p>
 Click on Review + Create to deploy the virtual machine.
 Wait approximately five to ten minutes to fully deploy before continuing
 </p>
 <b>Virtual Machine 2</b>: same process as Virtual Machine 1 except name it VM-2 and set the image to Ubuntu Server 20.04 LTS x64 Gen2.
-Ubuntu by default has their Administrator account authentication as SSH public key, so we must set it as password for logging in through Remote Desktop
+Ubuntu by default has their Administrator account authentication as SSH public key, so we must set it as Password for logging in through Remote Desktop
 </p>